jebaquera/liri-node-app/README.md

     * A preview link of the song from Spotify
     * The album that the song is from

 ### `movie-this`
 `node liri.js movie-this '<movie name here>'`
+-- If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

   * This will search the OMDB API for a movie name and render the following information about the movie in the `terminal` and to the `log.txt` file:
     * Title of the movie.